jahchwe/nh-paranoia/README.md

 ## 8/1/2022

--- Figure out fMRI data when they arrive.
+--Figure out fMRI data when they arrive.
--- Upload to the hub.
+--Upload to the hub.
--- Figure out preprocessing
+--Figure out preprocessing

 1. Read the paranoia paper from top to bottom.
 2. Discuss any questions from the paranoia paper together.